abohanagho/jenkins_with_terraform_deployment/README.md

 ### Codebase setup

-1) #### For checking the checkov scan uncomment lines 74-78 in ec2/ec2.tf file
+1) #### For checking the Gitbut webhook uncomment lines 42-51 in main.tf file
-    - Go back to your local, open your "effulgencetech-devops-fully-automated" project on VSCODE
+    - Go back to your local, open your "jenkins_with_terraform_deployment" project on VSCODE
     - Open "main.tf file" uncomment lines
     - Save the changes in both files
     - Finally push changes to repo